 Dinner is included for the campers with extended evening programs (Cougar Camp) or overnights (Animal Investigators and Wild Design Camp).
 Dinner includes a choice of cheese, pepperoni, Hawaiian or veggie pizza plus fruit and a drink.

 All menu items are subject to change without notice.

 Information on where to drop off and pick up campers will be emailed to you one week prior to your camp week.
 Please refer to this map for your drop-off location.

 Kids Attending Together

 Please check the website for real time availability of particular weeks and camps and register the kids for the same camp and week.
-If more than one room is listed make sure to register for the same room.
-Please note that not all camps have multiple rooms.

 Small groups are assigned on the Monday of each camp week.
 Please let the counselors know at drop off which kids want to be together.
 We will do our best to make sure they are assigned to the same small group.